gryftir/recursivereverse/README.md

 Tail recursion
 --------------

-okay, now recursion is mostly used to go backward without an explicit stack.
+Recursion is mostly used to go backward without an explicit stack (or to otherwise split a process up into smaller and smaller parts).
 But it's possible to programmatically turn a recursive function, which is potentially memory intensive, into an interative function.
 A compiler can do this fairly easily for a specific type of function, a tail recursive function.
 A tail recursive function [wikipedia](https://en.wikipedia.org/wiki/Tail_recursion) is one that has the recursive call in the return statement.
 Nothing happens after the recursive call except the final value is passed back.
 An example that might be used to count the characters in a c string looks like this: